 - Enter the information that you’re prompted for, and then select Sign In.

-- Wait while the connector retrieves your data.
+- Wait while the connector retrieves your data into Tableau.

 - Select the sheet tab to start your analysis.